Asymptotic equipartition property: Discrete-time finite-valued stationary ergodic sources

 Consider a finite-valued sample space $\Omega$, i.e. $|\Omega| < \infty$, for the discrete-time stationary ergodic process $X:=\{X_n\}$ defined on the probability space $(\Omega, B, p)$.
-The asymptotic equipartition property for such stochastic source is known as the Shannon–McMillan–Breiman theorem, due to Claude Shannon, Brockway McMillan, and Leo Breiman.
+The Shannon–McMillan–Breiman theorem, due to Claude Shannon, Brockway McMillan, and Leo Breiman, states that we have convergence in the sense of L1.
+Chung Kai-lai generalized this to the case where $X$ may take value in a set of countable infinity, provided that the entropy rate is still finite.

 Non-stationary discrete-time source producing independent symbols

 The assumptions of stationarity/ergodicity/identical distribution of random variables is not essential for the asymptotic equipartition property to hold.
 Indeed, as is quite clear intuitively, the asymptotic equipartition property requires only some form of the law of large numbers to hold, which is fairly general.
 However, the expression needs to be suitably generalized, and the conditions need to be formulated precisely.